lv2/pugl/README.md

 ====

 Pugl (PlUgin Graphics Library) is a minimal portable API for GUIs which is suitable for use in plugins.
-It works on X11, MacOS, and Windows, and supports OpenGL and Cairo graphics contexts.
+It works on X11, MacOS, and Windows, and optionally supports OpenGL and Cairo graphics contexts.

-Pugl is vaguely similar to other libraries like GLUT and GLFW, but with some significant distinctions:
+Pugl is vaguely similar to libraries like GLUT and GLFW, but with some distinguishing features:

- * Minimal in scope, providing only a small interface to isolate platform-specific details from applications.
+ * Minimal in scope, providing only a thin interface to isolate platform-specific details from applications.

- * Support for embedding in other windows, so Pugl can be used to draw several "widgets" inside a larger GUI.
+ * Zero dependencies, aside from standard system libraries.

- * Simple and extensible event-based API that makes dispatching in application or toolkit code easy without too much boilerplate.
+ * Support for embedding in native windows, for example as a plugin or component within a larger application that is not based on Pugl.

- * Unlike GLFW, context is explicit and there is no static data whatsoever, so Pugl can be used in plugins or several independent parts of a program.
+ * Simple and extensible event-based API that makes dispatching in application or toolkit code easy with minimal boilerplate.

- * Unlike GLUT, there is a single implementation which is modern, small, liberally licensed Free Software, and suitable for vendoring and static linking to avoid dependency problems.
+ * Suitable not only for continuously rendering applications like games, but also event-driven applications that only draw when necessary.

- * More complete support for keyboard input than GLUT, including additional "special" keys, modifiers, and international text input.
+ * Explicit context and no static data whatsoever, so that several instances can be used within a single program at once.

-For more information, see <http://drobilla.net/software/pugl>.
+ * Small, liberally licensed Free Software implementation that is suitable for vendoring and/or static linking.
+Pugl can be installed as a library, or used by simply copying the headers into a project.

  -- David Robillard <d@drobilla.net>